History of Utah: European exploration

 The Spanish explorer Francisco Vázquez de Coronado may have crossed into what is now southern Utah in 1540, when he was seeking the legendary Cíbola.

 A group led by two Spanish Catholic priests—sometimes called the Domínguez–Escalante expedition—left Santa Fe in 1776, hoping to find a route to the California coast.
 The expedition traveled as far north as Utah Lake and encountered the native residents.
+All of what is now Utah was claimed by the Spanish Empire from the 1500s to 1821 as part of New Spain (later as the province Alta California); and subsequently claimed by Mexico from 1821 to 1848.
+However, Spain and Mexico had little permanent presence in, or control of, the region.
+Modern Utah nonetheless has many Spanish-language place names (e.g., San Juan County and Sanpete County; and the cities of Escalante, Salina, Santa Clara or La Verkin).

 Fur trappers (also known as mountain men) including Jim Bridger, explored some regions of Utah in the early 19th century.
 The city of Provo was named for one such man, Étienne Provost, who visited the area in 1825.
 The city of Ogden, Utah is named for a brigade leader of the Hudson's Bay Company, Peter Skene Ogden who trapped in the Weber Valley.
 In 1846, a year before the arrival of members from the Church of Jesus Christ of latter-day Saints, the ill-fated Donner Party crossed through the Salt Lake valley late in the season, deciding not to stay the winter there but to continue forward to California, and beyond.

 Settlement by The Church of Jesus Christ of Latter-day Saints

-Members of the Church of Jesus Christ of Latter-day Saints, commonly known as Mormon pioneers, first came to the Salt Lake Valley on July 24, 1847.
-At the time, the U.S. had already captured the Mexican territories of Alta California and New Mexico in the Mexican–American War and planned to keep them, but those territories, including the future state of Utah, officially became United States territory upon the signing of the Treaty of Guadalupe Hidalgo, February 2, 1848.
-The treaty was ratified by the United States Senate on March 10, 1848.